-- One problem: the Biblical books of Kings and derived ancient sources (e.g., Menander of Ephesus, Flavius Josephus) are often used as historical source, but Biblical scholars are divided about their reliability.
-Scholars of ancient Phoenicia accept these sources without questioning.
+- One problem: the Biblical books of Kings and derived ancient sources (e.g., Menander of Ephesus, Flavius Josephus) are often used as historical sources, but Biblical scholars are divided about their reliability.
+Scholars of ancient Phoenicia accept these sources, which can be eliminated, without questioning.

 Early Phoenician History

-- Never a unity; always city states, always interested in trade with the Mediterranean.
+- Never a unity; always separate city states, always interested in trade with the Mediterranean.

 - Originally, Byblos was the main city, as it had been in the Bronze Age.
 Cf. Wen-Amun.